ulif/nominatim-vagrant/README.md

 running `virtualbox` where you can log into:

     $ vagrant ssh ubuntu

+The database will exist but be _empty_ after this step.

+## Installing maps

+The desired set of countries, the available memory and other important values can be set at top of `installmaps.yml`.
+Edit this file:

+    $ nano installmaps.yml

+Then, run the playbook.
+In a vagrant machine this can be done manually like
+this:

+    $ ansible-playbook --private-key=.vagrant/machines/ubuntu/virtualbox/private_key -u vagrant -i .vagrant/provisioners/ansible/inventory/vagrant_ansible_inventory installmaps.yml

+This step will run for a very, very, very long time, depending on the country you picked above.
+Larger datasets like europe or the world will take several days even on strong machines with lots of RAM.

+The nominatim service will be routed from vagrant port 80 to port 8089 of the host.
+Edit `Vagrantfile` if you prefer a different port or similar.

 Before proceeding, these steps must have been finished successfully.